jsteele22/telescopes/docs/ota/lunt_usage.md

 ## Better Alignment

-Follow the steps above, but try some of the following refinements.
+For better alignment, use telescope control software (such as Stellarium) or the hand controller.
+There are only two alignment objects that you can use: the scope's __home position__ (always used by default) and the sun.

-* Align the mount __azimuth__ using a compass (smartphone app).
+* Precisely align the mount __azimuth__ using a compass (smartphone app).

-* Align the mount __altitude__ using an inclinometer (smartphone app.)
+* Precisely align the mount __altitude__ using an inclinometer (smartphone app.)

-* If using telescope control software (such as Stellarium):
+* Be sure the scope is very precisely in __home position__ when powering the mount on.

-  - Be sure to use correct data for site location, time, etc.).
+* Be sure to use correct data for site location, time, etc.

+* When you have the sun centered, use that point to update the alignment.

-  - Each time you re-center on the Sun, use that point to update the alignment.
+* Each time you re-center on the Sun, use that point to update the alignment.

-* The tracking will improve more if the aligned can be updated on Sun positions that are widely separated; i.e., at substantially different times.
+* The tracking will improve more if the alignment points are widely separated.
+So set up the scope and start the alignment well in advance.

 * Note that some mounts have a __park__ feature.
-When told to park, the scope slews to its home position and stores its alignment data in non-volatile memory.
-It retains this data even when powered off.
-Thus, several updates can be made to the alignment without leaving the scope on for extended periods.
-But be _very_ sure that the scope doesn't move at all when powered off.
+When told to park, the scope slews to its home position and stores its alignment data over a power cycle.
+Thus, a preliminary alignment can be done well in advance, and the scope parked and powered off.
+When powered on again, one update on the sun's current position should provide a robust alignment.

 ## Pressure tuning the H-alpha line.